ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ```
 {: pre}

-Now whenever you have an event that needs to fire this trigger it just takes an HTTP request with a method `POST` using the OpenWhisk Authorization key.
+Now whenever you have an event that needs to fire this trigger it just takes an HTTP request with a method `POST` by using the OpenWhisk Authorization key.

 To fire the trigger `events` with a parameter `temperature`, send the following HTTP request.